glauco/remote-pairing-server-from-scratch/README.md

-# remote-pairing-server-from-scratch
+# Building a remote pairing server from scratch
 A set of scripts for setting up a remote pairing server from scratch

 ## Installation
-Run the commands
+Run the following commands:

 ```sh
 bash install-libevent.sh
 bash install-ncurses.sh